Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Limitations, Challenges, and Future Work

 \section{Limitations, Challenges, and Future Work}

-\paragraph{Potential bias in data selection. } Our analysis focuses on publications from leading science and AI venues, specifically top-tier journals and conferences.
-While this ensures high-quality and influential work, it introduces a selection bias that may overlook significant contributions from less prominent venues, potentially resulting in an incomplete representation of the AI4Science landscape.
-To mitigate this bias, future work could expand the dataset to include a broader range of publications.
-Given that our analysis framework is flexible and can easily accommodate new data sources, such an expansion would be a valuable direction for achieving a more comprehensive understanding of the AI4Science field.
+\paragraph{Potential bias in data selection. } As an emerging and interdisciplinary field, cutting-edge and influential AI4Science studies often originate from prominent venues of general interest.
+For instance, groundbreaking work such as the AlphaFold~\cite{jumper2021highly} was published in Nature.
+Based on this observation, we have focused on top-tier venues from the last decade.
+While this ensures high-quality and impactful contributions, it could introduce a selection bias that may overlook significant contributions from less prominent venues, potentially resulting in an incomplete representation of the AI4Science landscape.
+Given the flexibility of our analysis framework, researchers can integrate additional data sources from less-prominent venues to achieve a more representative view.

-\paragraph{Abstract-based extraction.} The extraction of scientific problems, AI methods, and AI usages in this study rely solely on paper titles and abstracts, due to limited access to full texts and cost considerations.
-This approach aligns with the existing AI4Science literature analysis efforts, which also focus on the title and abstract as in the metadata \cite{gao2023quantifying,duede2024oil}.
-While this method provides useful insights, it may miss important details present in the full text of publications.
-For example, when extracting the AI methods used in the AlphaFold paper \cite{jumper2021highly}, as illustrated in Fig. \ref{fig:dataset}, GPT identifies only the general use of a \emph{Neural Networks} approach from the abstract.
-However, the specific use of the backbone Transformer model is detailed in the full text.
-In future work, efforts can be directed toward incorporating full-text analysis to enrich the extracted content and capture more nuanced AI methodologies used in scientific research.
+\paragraph{LLM-based extraction from titles and abstracts.} The LLM-based extraction in this study relies solely on paper titles and abstracts, due to limited access to full texts, challenge of processing PDF formats, relatively low signal-to-noise ratio in full texts, and cost considerations.
+Our approach is comparable to the existing AI4Science literature analysis efforts, which also focus on the title and abstract as in the metadata \cite{gao2023quantifying,duede2024oil}.
+While key research problems and methods are often described in abstracts, and human evaluation confirms the accuracy of LLM extraction (Appendix \ref{app:data-extract}), we may miss details presented in the full text of publications.
+Future work can build upon our general and flexible framework to incorporate full-text analysis, enriching the extracted content and capturing more nuanced AI methodologies used in scientific research.

-\paragraph{The definition of ``AI4Science''.} There is no universally accepted standard for defining the boundaries of the broad terms ``AI'', ``science'', and ``AI4Science'', which presents a challenge for accurate classification.
-Previous studies have relied on keywords and human annotations \cite{gao2023quantifying,duede2024oil}, but this method can overlook less-known techniques and lacks the ability to capture the full semantic space of AI methods used in science.
-In contrast, our approach leverages the knowledge and capabilities of LLMs to classify AI4Science work, with human verification on a small-scale subset.
-To foster more consistent and scalable analyses, the AI4Science community should work toward developing standardized classification guidelines for automatic large-scale literature analysis.

 \paragraph{Evaluation of link prediction. } Another limitation of our study is the reliance on publication data as the ground truth for evaluating link prediction models.
 While this provides a reliable benchmark, it may not fully capture the breadth of potential AI4Science connections, and overlook novel or unconventional links that the models might suggest.
 Future work could consider incorporating more comprehensive evaluation strategies, such as expert reviews or real-world validation, to assess the effectiveness of the link predictions.